simduchaine/nancybilodeau-corpo/data_en/conference/meditate.md

 ---
-title: Meditate to increase creativity
+title: Meditate to boost creativity
 id: meditate
 thumbnail: "/uploads/Dollarphotoclub_90931761.jpg"
 link: "#"

 ---

-The benefits of meditation according to the latest studies.
-Teaching and practices of different meditation techniques.
+Learn the benefits of meditation according to the latest studies.
+Discovery different kinds of meditation and practice a little before to get back in action.